amannn007/FOG/README.md

 # Music Player UI

-A React-based music player application with a modern UI, built as part of the Samespace Front-End Developer challenge.
+A React-based music player application with a modern UI, built as part of the FOG as Full Stack Developer challenge.

 ## Features